 If the donation involves a known donor or home insemination, a step-parent or second-parent adoption should still be undertaken after the child is born to protect the security of the newly formed family until the law on this issue is settled by New York’s highest court or the New York legislature.
 Our firm has experienced cases where a sperm donor agreement and an adoption were not completed and years later the donor asserted parental rights.
 The courts treated these men as it would any other birth fathers, which led to extensive litigation that would have been unnecessary had the protective steps of a sperm donor agreement and adoption been taken initially.

 Couples or individuals who have frozen sperm left after they have finished creating their family also need to consider how that will be treated in the event of a divorce or upon their passing.
-The disposition of frozen eggs, embryos, and sperm should be addressed in an agreement between the parties and in each of their Wills.
+The disposition of frozen eggs, embryos, and sperm should be addressed in an agreement between the parties.